Code Security is not available for the site.

 Other source code management providers

-If you are using another source code management provider, configure Static Analysis to run in your CI pipelines using the datadog-ci CLI tool and upload the results to Datadog.
-You must run an analysis of your repository on the default branch before results can begin appearing on the Code Analysis page.
+If you are using another source code management provider, configure Static Code Analysis to run in your CI pipelines using the datadog-ci CLI tool and upload the results to Datadog.
+You must run an analysis of your repository on the default branch before results can begin appearing on the Code Security page.

 Customize your configuration

-By default, Datadog Static Analysis scans your repositories with Datadog’s rulesets for your programming language(s).
+By default, Datadog Static Code Analysis scans your repositories with Datadog’s rulesets for your programming language(s).
 To customize which rulesets you want to apply and where, add a static-analysis.datadog.yml file to your repository’s root directory.

 You can include the following global options in the static-analysis.datadog.yml file: